zephyrproject-rtos/zephyr/doc/kernel/services/interrupts.rst

 priority ISR resumes execution once the higher priority ISR has completed its processing.

-An ISR's interrupt handler function executes in the kernel's **interrupt context**.
+An ISR executes in the kernel's **interrupt context**.
 This context has its own dedicated stack area (or, on some architectures, stack areas).
 The size of the interrupt context stack must be capable of handling the execution of multiple concurrent ISRs if interrupt nesting support is enabled.

 .. important::